Flavor-Sum-Rules/FlaSR/docs/function_docs.md

 - An ExternalFunction object indicating the FlaSR.py file has been loaded into the Python session.

 ### generateASRs
-generateASRs[in,h,out] finds all amplitudes and amplitude sum rules (ASRs) for a given system.
+generateASRs[in,h,out] finds amplitudes and amplitude sum rules (ASRs) for a given system.

 Arguments:
 - in (List): Contains U-spins (Real) or particle multiplets (List of Strings) in the incoming state.